 Most candidal infections are of the skin and mucous membranes, but invasive candidiasis is common among immunosuppressed patients and can be life threatening.
 Systemic candidiasis is discussed in Fungi Candidiasis (Invasive) Candidiasis is infection by Candida species (most often C. albicans), manifested by mucocutaneous lesions, fungemia, and sometimes focal infection of multiple sites.
-Symptoms depend on the site... read more .
+Symptoms depend... read more .
 Vulvovaginal candidiasis is discussed in Candidal Vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
 (See also Overview of Vaginitis.)
-Most fungal vaginitis is caused by C. albicans (candidiasis), which colonizes... read more .
+Most fungal vaginitis is caused by C. albicans (candidiasis)... read more .

 Potentially pathogenic fungi include dermatophytes and yeast.
 Candida is a group of about 150 yeast species.
 C. albicans is responsible for about 70 to 80% of all candidal infections.
 Other significant species include C. glabrata, C. tropicalis, C. krusei, and C. dubliniensis.